 Faculty are expected to demonstrate presence regardless of the modality of instruction.
 This presence demonstrates that they are engaged in substantive interactions that further learning.
 By providing students accurate and helpful responses to inquiries, and by reaching out and being available to students frequently, faculty allow learners to demonstrate their mastery of learning objectives.

 6.5.4.3 Meaningful and Academic

 Interactions are expected to support or enhance the learning experience, and these interactions must be academic in nature.
-Faculty define office hours that they are available to students outside of class time.
 Faculty also ensure that substantive and meaningful interaction is provided in each course.